The following article explains how to install a BlazeMeter on-premise agent for Kubernetes on your server/instance behind your firewall.

-When adding an on-premise agent for a Private Location, you will come across commands for Docker and Kubernetes installations, which can be copied and run on your machine to install the agent.
+When adding an on-premise agent for a Private Location, you will come across commands for Docker and Kubernetes installations, which you copy and run on your machine to install the agent.
+Ensure that you update all environment variables according to your Kubernetes instance.

 Contour Configuration